 Family Friendly Festivals in the UK

-Now in it’s 11th year, Latitude Festival takes place at Henham Park, Southwold, Suffolks Thursday 14th – Sunday 17th July 2016 with headline acts including The Maccabees, The National and New Order.
+Latitude Festival takes place at Henham Park, Southwold, Suffolks Thursday 16th – Sunday 19th July 2020.
+This year’s headline acts include Haim, Liam Gallagher and The Chemical Brothers.

 “All 4 of us thoroughly enjoyed Latitude, it’s very child-friendly.
 There were lots of kids activities throughout the day and we loved the library tent where you could borrow kids books from and bring them away with you.
 There was plenty of wide open space too so you never felt over crowded and you could easily find a good spot at the back where it wasn’t too loud” – Jill